wilburluce/ng-component-ideas/README.md

 3) Enable simpler unit tests since component methods often will use unwrapped data (easier to mock objects vs observables)
 4) Easier to review code.
 If a component follows this pattern, a reviewer will not have to dig deep into subscribe callbacks and unsubscribes.

+#### Review features of Async Pipe
-Note: the Angular async pipe is going to handle most of the work after the code is setup properly.
+The async pipe is going to handle most of the work after the code is setup properly.
 Here is a link followed by a numbered list to highlight the key features from the description: https://angular.io/api/common/AsyncPipe#description
 1) The `async` pipe subscribes to an `Observable` or `Promise` and returns the latest value it has emitted.
 2) When a new value is emitted, the `async` pipe marks the component to be checked for changes.